AvolitesLtd/TitanManual/docs/titan-basics/other-parts-of-the-touch-screen.md

 next to the screen.

 The vertical bar to the left of the softkeys shows you which menu you are currently in.
-You can \'latch\' the menu to keep the current command active (so that you don't have to keep reselecting it) by pressing the <Keys.HardKey>Menu Latch</Keys.HardKey> button (<Keys.HardKey>ML Menu</Keys.HardKey> on Pearl Expert & Tiger Touch 1).
+You can 'latch' the menu to keep the current command active (so that you don't have to keep reselecting it) by pressing the <Keys.HardKey>Menu Latch</Keys.HardKey> button (<Keys.HardKey>ML Menu</Keys.HardKey> on Pearl Expert & Tiger Touch 1).
 The menu bar turns red when latched.
 This is useful for example when copying or moving playbacks to rearrange the console.